‘The Window Seat’ by William Orpen (1901).

 Medium : Oil on Canvas .
 Size 30 x 22 inches.

 Signed : Lower Left ‘ORPEN’

-Grace, the artist’s wife, in blue dress, seated on a window seat in Arthur Herbert Orpen’s holiday house, at Lisheen, County Cork, (between Pierson’s Bridge and Kealkill, Near Bantry) Ireland in September 1901, when on their honeymoon.
+Grace, the artist’s wife, in blue dress, seated on a window seat in Arthur Herbert Orpen’s holiday house, at Lisheen, County Cork, (between Pierson’s Bridge and Kealkill, near Bantry) Ireland in September 1901, while on their honeymoon.
 She has a book on her lap and seems to be in a state of reverie looking out of the window.

 Provenance : Anita Bartle, (Purchased in 1902 with a series of 12 weekly payments totaling 20 Guineas (11 at £1.
 15 Shillings- and 1 at 15 Shillings).